rrrene/texas/README.md

         helpers/
           document_helper.rb
         init.rb
+      .texasrc

+Let's see what we got here:

+* `bin/` All the compiled PDFs will be placed in this folder
+* `contents/` All templates go here.
+* `lib/` Custom ruby code can be placed here. `init.rb` will be loaded automatically.
+* `.texasrc` This is the configuration file for your Texas project.

-It will compile the `contents/contents.tex.erb` template by default, but you can specify any other template via the command line.
+Texas will compile the `contents/contents.tex.erb` template by default, but you can specify any other template via the command line.

+For example, if your `contents/` directory looks like this:

+    contents/
+      chapter-1.tex.erb
+      chapter-2.tex.erb
+      chapter-3.tex.erb
+      contents.tex.erb

+you can compile the `chapter-1` template separately by running

+    $ texas contents/chapter-1

-After compiling, it will copy the resulting PDF to the `bin` folder and open it.
+After compiling, Texas will copy the resulting PDF to the `bin` folder and open it.
+The PDF file is named according to the compiled template, i.e. `contents.pdf` by default, `chapter-1.pdf` in above example.

-### ERb Templates
+### ERB Templates

-Templates are plain ERb templates and used to generate TeX output:
+Templates are stored in the `contents` folder.
+They are plain ERB templates and used to generate TeX output.

+Open `contents/contents.tex.erb` and see the very first line:

     This is a sample <%= b "TeX" %> document.

-This will result in
+This ERB will result in

     This is a sample \textbf{TeX} document.